kimmokal/Jetter/README.md

 ## Unfinished features

+- [ ] Needed Variables
+	- Charged Hadron Multiplicity
+	- Transverse momenta of charged particles?
+	- Transverse momenta of neutral particles?
+	- Neutral Hadron Multiplicity
+	- Relative pT of a charged jet constituent with respect to the jet pT
+	- Relative pT of a neutral jet constituent with respect to the jet pT
+	- ∆R(cPF) : ∆R to jet axis of a charged candidate
+	- ∆R(nPF) : ∆R to jet axis of a neutral candidate
+	- "jet_corr_pt", &jet_corr_pt"
+	- JetID?

 - [ ] ```pdg_id``` for gen particles and condensed id for
 ```
 charged hadron = pi+/pi- 211/-211